bsmith89/make-bml/make-lesson.md

         isles.words.png abyss.words.png
 ```

-I'm pretty happy with it.
-What about you?
+Look's good, don't you think?
-Notice that I added comments, starting with the "`#`" character just like in
+Notice the added comments, starting with the "`#`" character just like in
 Python, R, shell, etc.

 Using these recipes, a simple call to `make` builds all the same files that
 we were originally making either manually or using the master script,
 but with a few bonus features.

-Now, if we change one of my inputs, we don't have to rebuild everything.
+Now, if we change one of the inputs, we don't have to rebuild everything.
 Instead, _Make_ knows to only rebuild the files which, either directly or
 indirectly, depend on the file that changed.
+This is called an **incremental build**.
 It's no longer our job to track those dependencies.
-One less cognitive burden getting in the way of making progress on our
+One fewer cognitive burden getting in the way of research progress!
-analysis!

 In addition, a makefile explicitly documents the inputs to and outputs
 from every step in the analysis.